 If your business spends money to develop or improve products, services or solutions that tackle previously unsolved problems, there’s a good chance you’re conducting Research & Development and could be eligible for up to a 43.5% refund of expenses with the R&D Tax Incentive.

-More than 20,000 small businesses are eligible for incentive assistance, yet only around 7,000 small businesses currently apply for the program.
+More than only around 13,000 small businesses currently apply for the program.
 Read on to find out if your business is one of the 70% of eligible Australian businesses not yet benefiting the R&D Tax Incentive.

 When you hear R&D, you might be thinking of large corporations developing new products in laboratories.
 This is a common misconception, but almost every type of business conducts R&D in one form of another, regardless of their size or industry.

 Your business is likely to be eligible if it is:

 - Registered in Australia